Primordial power spectrum features in phenomenological descriptions of inflation: Numerical analyses

 Concerning the standard cosmological $\Lambda$CDM parameters $\Omega_{\rm b} h^2$, $\Omega_{\rm c} h^2$, $\theta_{\rm s}$, $\tau$ and $\log[10^{10}A_{s}]$ and the derived quantities $H_0$ and $\sigma_8$, the limits we find here are very similar to those found by the Planck collaboration for the same combination of data sets~\cite{Ade:2015xua} once the additional inflationary parameters, as the scale dependence of the primordial fluctuations (\textit{i.e.}\ the running $\alpha_s$) or the tensor-to-scalar ratio $r$, are also allowed to freely vary.
 Indeed, the limits we find are slightly more constraining than those quoted by the Planck team analyses for non-zero $\alpha_s$ and/or $r$~\footnote{The errors on the base $\Lambda$CDM parameters are larger when the value of $\alpha_s$ is not set to zero, due to parameter degeneracies.}, as in the phenomenological description of inflation explored here the former two parameters are derived quantities which must follow fixed trajectories for a given number of $e$-folds, \textit{i.e.}, they are not freely varied among some chosen priors.
 Therefore, our limits on the derived standard inflationary parameters $n_s$ , $r$ and $\alpha_s$ are, in general, much tighter than those quoted by Refs.~\cite{Ade:2015xua,Ade:2015lrj}, as they are further restricted in our inflationary approach, see Eqs.~(\ref{derived}).

-The third and the fourth panels of Fig.~\ref{fig:1Dall} show the one-dimensional probability distributions for the standard inflationary parameters $n_s$ and $r$.
-The mean values and their associated $95\%$~CL errors we get for the scalar spectral index are $n_s= 0.960\pm 0.008$, $n_s=0.961\pm 0.007$ and $n_s=0.962\pm 0.006$, for CMB, CMB+POL and CMB+POL+BAO respectively, rejecting scale invariance with a significance of about $10\sigma$.
-As a comparison, when $n_s$ is considered a free parameter, the mean value and its $1\sigma$ error from CMB+POL are $n_s=0.9645\pm0.0049$, discarding scale invariance at around $7\sigma$~\cite{Ade:2015xua}.

 Concerning the tensor-to-scalar ratio $r$, as explicitly show in Ref.~\cite{Barranco:2014ira}, the measured value of the scalar spectral index $n_s\simeq 0.96$ can be related to two different regions of $r$.
 The first one corresponds to very small values of $r\sim 10^{-3}$, and contains, for instance, Starobinsky models of inflation~\cite{Starobinsky:1980te}, which will be represented in our phenomenological inflationary prescription by $\alpha=2$ and $\beta=1/2$~\cite{Mukhanov:2013tua}.
 The second region corresponds to much larger values of $r$, as those predicted in the chaotic inflationary scenario.
-Our numerical analyses show that current cosmological data isolates the first branch as the allowed one and rejects with very high significance the second one, as we find $r<0.003$ at $95\%$~CL from CMB data.
-The addition of BAO measurements slightly softens this limit, leading to $r<0.004$ at $95\%$~CL.
+Our numerical analyses showed that current cosmological data isolates the first branch as the allowed one and rejects with very high significance the second one~\cite{Barranco:2014ira}.
+The limit we find in this work for the tensor-to-scalar ratio $r$ is $r<0.005$ at $95\%$~CL from CMB data.
+The addition of BAO measurements slightly softens this limit, leading to $r<0.006$ at $95\%$~CL.
 These limits are much tighter than those found in Ref.~\cite{Boubekeur:2014xva}, due to \textit{(a)} the \emph{predicted} value of the $r$ parameter is further reduced in the model explored here, which extends that of Ref.~\cite{Boubekeur:2014xva} by including a non-constant sound speed $c_s$; \textit{(b)} the improved CMB measurements used here, which show a strong preference for the low-$r$ region.
-Figure~\ref{fig:asns}, right panel, illustrates the $68\%$ and $95\%$~CL allowed regions in the plane of the ($n_s$, $r$) derived parameters.
-Finally, the CMB+POL+BAO dataset gives a mean value and $95\%$~CL errors on the running of the spectral index $\alpha_s=0.62\,^{+0.08}_{-0.09} \times 10^{-3}$.
+Figure~\ref{fig:asns}, lower panel, illustrates the $68\%$ and $95\%$~CL allowed regions in the plane of the ($n_s$, $r$) derived parameters.
+Finally, the CMB+POL+BAO dataset gives a mean value and $95\%$~CL errors on the running of the spectral index $-0.60\,^{+0.08}_{-0.10}\times 10^{-3}$.